 The peak of city's development started with the construction of Liepaja- Rommny (today in Ukraine) railway.
 This railway was owned from 1871 by Liepaja Railway Society, later from 1877 by Liepaja- Rommny Railway Society, from 1894 - by Russian government.
 First part was built in 1871 - Liepaja (Libau) - Kaishadoris.

 Between WW1 and WW2 Liepaja was the only place in Latvia, where all 5 gauges used in Latvia where found at.

 Liepaja Tram - ANNO 1899

-Electric tram start to work in Liepaja September 26.1899.
+Electric tram start to work in Liepaja on September 26, 1899.
 This is the oldest electric tram line in Baltic.
-Now working only one line with total length about 7 km, with historic 1000 mm gauge.
+Now with only one working line with a total length of about 7 km, with historic 1000 mm gauge.

-Liepaja- first city conected to Riga by air.
-At begin of 1937 at the end of O.Kalpaka street, near Kalpaka bridge is built Air Port.
-First flight on May 15.1937 started by two DeHaviland DRAGON RAPID type planes.
-Planes was signed YL-ABC, YL-ABD.
-Every day (from April to October) was 2 flights to Riga and back. from this place flights go up to 1939, when Soviet Army was located near.
+Liepaja - first city conected to Riga by air.
+An airport was built in the begining of 1937, at the end of O.Kalpaka street, near Kalpaka bridge.
+First flight was on May 15,1937.
+Started by two DeHaviland DRAGON RAPID type planes.
+The planes where signed YL-ABC, YL-ABD.
+Every day (from April to October) there where 2 flights to Riga and back.
+Flights wnet up to 1939, when Soviet Army was closing in.

-After WW2 flights was renewed from the same place, usin Soviet Po-2 planes at first time.
-Later was used diferent types of Soviet planes.
-Liepaja have direct routes to Riga, Moscow, Simferopol, Kaliningrad, Leningrad etc.
+After WW2 flights where renewed from the same place, at first using Soviet Po-2 planes.
+Later using diferent types of Soviet planes.
+Liepaja had direct routes to Riga, Moscow, Simferopol, Kaliningrad, Leningrad etc.

-Now existing international airport is situated in former military air base, is used for business flights.
+Now the existing international airport is situated in former military air base and is used for business flights.
 Awailable to receive any type of planes - up to 747 or C5.